decred/dcrdocs/docs/wallets/cli/dcrwallet-tickets.md

 -  `dcrctl --wallet purchaseticket "default" 50 1 "" 5` would purchase 5 tickets, as the 5th argument (`numtickets`) is set to 5.
 -  `dcrctl --wallet purchaseticket "default" 50 1 "" 5 "" 0 100000` would purchase 5 tickets that would expire from the mempool if not mined by block 100,000, as the 8th argument (`expiry`) is set to 100000.

-##### Pool Tickets
+##### VSP Tickets

-To purchase tickets with their voting rights delegated to a stakepool, we have to use the full `purchaseticket` command.
+To purchase tickets with their voting rights delegated to a VSP, we have to use the full `purchaseticket` command.

--  Your `ticketaddress` is the P2SH Address found at the top of "Tickets" page of your stakepool under the "Ticket Information" section.
+-  Your `ticketaddress` is the P2SH Address found at the top of "Tickets" page of your VSP under the "Ticket Information" section.
--  Your `pooladdress` is the address for your stakepool's fees are collected.
-This can be found in the "Ticket Instructions" section of your stakepool's "Tickets" page.
+-  Your `pooladdress` is the address for your VSP's fees are collected.
+This can be found in the "Ticket Instructions" section of your VSP's "Tickets" page.
 -  Your `poolfees` is the percentage of the stake reward that will go to the `pooladdress` when a ticket votes.
-It is important to match your pool's advertised fee.
+It is important to match your VSP's advertised fee.

 A quick example:

 `dcrctl --wallet purchaseticket "default" 23 1 DcExampleAddr1For2Demo3PurposesOnly 1 DsExampleAddr1For2Demo3PurposesOnly 7.5` would use DCR from your `default` account to purchase 1 ticket if the current ticket price is a max of 23 DCR.
-The P2SH Address received from the stakepool is `DcExampleAddr1For2Demo3PurposesOnly` and their fee address is `DsExampleAddr1For2Demo3PurposesOnly`.
+The P2SH Address received from the VSP is `DcExampleAddr1For2Demo3PurposesOnly` and their fee address is `DsExampleAddr1For2Demo3PurposesOnly`.
 They will collect a 7.5% fee if this ticket successfully votes.
 This ticket will not expire from the mempool until the ticket price changes, as only 7 arguments were specified (no `expiry`).

 ---